 Advanced cryopreservation techniques mean that embryos can be frozen until they are due to be transferred to the uterus.
 This process opens up the possibility of enjoying pregnancy, childbirth, nursing and parenting a child for women who are unable to become mothers using their own ova.

-Let us highlight the five advantages of embryo adoption.
+What are the five advantages of embryo adoption?

 1. There is no waiting list